All Episodes

 Scam news gets printed all the time.

-One of the most recent examples of scam news was some outfit in Chicago, put out a fax.
+One of the most recent examples of scam news was some outfit in Chicago put out a fax.

 They just sent a fax to as many news organizations as possible.

-They had a logo on their facts, and they they were a new health group, and nobody knew who they were, but they said that the old food groups that have been designed by the American Medical Association were all wrong.
+And they were a new health group, and nobody knew who they were, but they said that the old food groups that have been designed by the American Medical Association were all wrong.

-So who the hell the hell are these people?
+So who the hell are these people?

 Who the hell are these people?